Key takeaways

 6. Avoid laxatives

 Laxatives can cause dehydration.
 The risk is even greater when taking diuretics.
 The best advice is not to use laxatives casually when taking diuretics.
-If constipation is a problem, get medical advice about the most suitable treatment.
+If constipation is a problem, consult a healthcare provider for the most suitable treatment.

 7. Skip the calcium supplements

 Hydrochlorothiazide can increase calcium levels in the body.
-If taking calcium or vitamin D supplements, talk to the prescriber about continuing those supplements.
+If you are taking calcium or vitamin D supplements, discuss with your prescriber whether to continue them.

 8. Avoid taking a late dose